-There are currently no seismic surveys, seabed surveys, offshore drilling or production projects occurring in the Study Area, nor are any planned.
-The SOEP and Deep Panuke projects are decommissioned and abandonment monitoring is likely to be complete by the end of 2021.
+There are currently no active exploration licences and no seismic surveys, seabed surveys, offshore drilling or production projects occurring in the Study Area, nor are any planned.
+The SOEP and Deep Panuke projects are decommissioned and abandoned.
+Post-abandonment monitoring of the Ovintiv Deep Panuke Project is completed.
+ExxonMobil has completed its post-abandonment monitoring survey, with follow-up monitoring occurring in 2022 in one well area.